Max Muncy Preview, Player Props: Dodgers vs. Marlins

 Max Muncy At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 133rd, his on-base percentage ranks 65th, and he is 28th in the league in slugging.
+- Among qualified hitters in MLB action, he ranks 134th in batting average, 72nd in on-base percentage, and 34th in slugging.

-- Muncy has driven home a run in 50 games this season (43.9%), including more than one RBI in 21.1% of his games and producing three or more of his team's runs on 10 occasions..
+- Muncy has picked up an RBI in 43.5% of his games this year, with more than one RBI in 20.9% of his games.
+He has also produced three or more runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.